|

 of economics.
 The boastful neoclassical rhetoric has been

-the new way forward have been outlined.
-They include a necessity
+of the new way forward have been outlined.
+They include

-for the free market to become genuinely free; for everyone
+a necessity for the free market to become genuinely free;

 It will not, however, be possible to fully understand all

-of finance and money supply has been discussed.
-This is done
+subject of finance and money supply has been discussed.

 7. Finance and money supply